APA-Accredited Doctoral Internship in Health Service Psychology

 • Participating in in-service training programs on best current practices in clinical practice, (e.g., training, supervision, crisis response, ethics, and so on).

 The environment in which this model of training occurs is designed to provide a collaborative milieu for training.
-To accomplish this, SHaW-MH provides a mentor/apprenticeship environment.
+To accomplish this, SHaW-Mental Health provides a mentor/apprenticeship environment.
 This is operationalized in a variety of ways including:

 • Staff provide clinical and professional identity role modeling.